babymechanic/next-api-image-middleware/README.md

 # next-api-image-middleware

+NextJs middleware plugin for [next-middle-api](https://www.npmjs.com/package/next-middle-api) as a middle ware.
-Middleware which combines [busboy](https://www.npmjs.com/package/busboy) and [sharp](https://www.npmjs.com/package/sharp) to handle image uploads.
+Which combines [busboy](https://www.npmjs.com/package/busboy) and [sharp](https://www.npmjs.com/package/sharp) to handle image uploads.

-It plugs into [next-middle-api](https://www.npmjs.com/package/next-middle-api) as a middle ware.
+This is for high speed in memory processing of images.

 ## Main features